-Employees who are laid off for business or operational reasons shall receive a severance payment of two weeks' pay for each year of completed service, with a minimum severance payment of (i) 8 weeks of pay for employees with less than 3 years of service or (ii) 10 weeks of pay for employees with 3-5 years of service, and a maximum payment of 24 weeks' pay.
+Employees who are laid off for business or operational reasons shall receive a severance payment of two weeks' pay for each year of completed service, with a minimum severance payment of 12 weeks of pay and a maximum payment of 28 weeks' pay.
 Notwithstanding the above, unit members terminated for editorial/creative related reasons shall receive the severance set forth in Article 4, Section 3 (Discharge and Discipline) herein above.
 The Company shall reimburse laid off employees for the full cost of COBRA for the length of the severance period provided that the Employee enrolls in COBRA.
+Employees may be required to sign a general release of claims in a form acceptable to the Company and the Union to receive severance.
+Nothing in such release of claims shall infringe upon an Employee's Section 7 rights under the NLRA.